 Getting to the festival

-Make your journey to the festival a hassle-free one by planning your trip beforehand.
+Make your journey to the festival hassle-free by planning your trip in advance.

 Regular services arrive to and leave from the city to destinations across Auckland.
 Final services are generally between 11pm and 12am (midnight).
 For specific service times please check using the Auckland Transport Journey Planner.

 Normal fares/passes apply for bus services.

 Train services terminate at Britomart train station located at the downtown end of Queen Street, it is a 5-minute walk to Queens wharf.

 Normal fares/passes apply for train services.

 The Downtown Ferry Terminal is a 2-minute walk from Queens Wharf.